 E7 Activity.
 P134i was continued by: E7 Activity

 E2 Temporal Entity.
-P182 ends before or at the start of (starts after or with the end of): E2 Temporal Entity
+P182 ends before or with the start of (starts after or with the end of): E2 Temporal Entity

 Quantification:

 many to many (0,n:0,n)

 Scope note:

 This property specifies that the temporal extent of the domain instance A of E2 Temporal Entity starts definitely before the start of the temporal extent of the range instance B of E2 Temporal Entity.